didigsegovia/didigsegovia/README.md

 ### Hello World! 👋
-My name is Diego and I am a computer engineer student, finishing my graduation by August 2022.
+My name is Diego and I am a computer engineer.
 I currently live in Brazil but my goal is to have no geographical boundaries and, as my mom always says, to be a world citizen!
 This is my GitHub Profile that I will do my best to keep it up-to-date and make this the best place for you to check out my development as an engineer.

 - 🔭 I’m currently working on buildind up my career as a Data Engineer getting certificates.